 Instagram is typically a social media outlet people expect to use for only personal reasons.
 Personal selfies and pictures of your kids don’t usually fall under your business marketing strategies.
 Fortunately, though, Instagram can and is being used for so much more in terms of business, branding, and advertising.
 Believe it or not, Instagram can be a very powerful digital tool for businesses.
 Like LinkedIn, Facebook, and other platforms, Instagram doesn’t currently provide “Business” pages for marketers and business owners.
-When one opens a business profile, the page will operate and look just like a personal profile.
+When one opens a business profile, the page will operate and look just like a personal profile, which is why going to learn more about how to promote it is important.
 The point, though, is to make sure you use the platform in a business matter, with specific marketing guidelines and Instagram best business practices while representing your brand.

 Here are some helpful tips for using Instagram for your business:

 1. Use a Consistent, Professional Profile Photo

 When I consult with clients, this rule is always #1 for my client’s brands and me.
 This post is specifically about Instagram, but all of your social media pages and profiles for your brand/business should use the same profile photo.
 Your photo is the first thing people see when they find you on social media, and if it’s consistent, the trust will begin here between you and your potential clients.
 Instagram is no exception.
 Whether you use a logo or a photo on your social media pages, always use the same one on your Instagram account.

 2. Use a Legitimate and Recognizable Name